 My goal is to match you at your requested compensation.

 *If Carrier does not have a surrogacy friendly health plan, the Intended Parents will pay for the monthly premiums, pregnancy deductibles and co-payments after the Carrier has applied during open-enrollment, and been accepted by the insurance company.
 Payments will continue for 3 months after birth.
-It will be up to the Carrier to cancel her policy or take responsibility over the premiums.
+It will be up to the Carrier to cancel her policy or take responsibility over the premiums after that time.

-If Carrier already has a surrogacy friendly health plan, the Intended Parents will pay for the pregnancy deductibles and co-payments and the Carrier will receive the higher base compensation amount.
+If Carrier already has a surrogacy friendly health plan, the Intended Parents will pay for the pregnancy deductibles and co-payments and the Carrier will receive a higher base compensation amount.

 How can I expect to feel about carrying a baby for another family?